Bio & Educational Background

 Hobbies & Interests

-My hobbies include researching astronomy, journaling, and watching news and documentaries.
-As a minority on two fronts (I'm a Black American and openly Gay), I clearly understand the plight for equal rights and equal opportunity, and I regularly take part in activities and campaigns that promote civil rights and basic liberties, with special attention given to Gay rights, racial/ethnic rights, women's rights, rural advocacy, the rights of children and of the elderly.
+My hobbies include researching astronomy, journaling, and listening to podcasts and documentaries.
+As a minority on two fronts (I'm a Black American and openly Gay), I clearly understand the plight for equal rights and equal opportunity, and I regularly take part in activities and campaigns that promote civil rights and basic liberties, with special attention given to LGBTQ+ rights, racial/ethnic rights, women's rights, rural advocacy, the rights of children and of the elderly.
 Because my family has a strong military tradition and because I have friends serving in the military, I also consider myself a strong supporter of military veterans, and I am a student of military/foreign affairs.
-Finally, my own history with mental/behavioral disturbances (I am diagnosed with major depression) has made me a strong advocate for mental health with a special attention toward suicide prevention.
+Finally, my own history with mental/behavioral disturbances has made me a strong advocate for mental health with a special attention toward suicide prevention.

 I enjoy spending quality time with close friends and loved ones.
-I am a huge movie buff and I enjoy live theatre performances.
+I am a huge movie buff, enjoy live theatre performances, and love to chill to classical and new age music.
 My favorite movie is The Trip to Bountiful, my favorite songs are My Funny Valentine performed by Anita Baker and Love is a Battlefield performed by Pat Benatar.
-My favorite television shows are The Golden Girls, Will & Grace, The Simpsons, and Star Trek.
+My favorite television shows are The Golden Girls, Will & Grace, Family Guy, and Star Trek.
 My favorite candy is gummy bears.
-My favorite saying is, "Cool beans!"
+My favorite sayings are, "Cool beans!" and "Awesome blossom!"

 I have many scholarly interests.
 I consider myself a "Renaissance Man" of sorts.
 My scholarly interests include, but are not limited to psychology (of course), sociology, anthropology, epistemology (the study of knowledge), theology, religious ethics, symbolic logic, philosophy of mind, philosophy of science, metaphysics, humanism, existentialism, feminism, molecular and genetic biology, astrophysics, biochemistry, World and U.S. History, ancient mythology, political science, economics, and public administration.
 I am a true and very proud nerd!